Understanding Reflexology: A Path to Well-Being

 Reflexology as Long-Term Support, Not a Quick Fix

+After many years in practice, one truth remains consistent: reflexology works best when it is respected, not rushed.
 It is not a shortcut, but it can be a powerful support for those navigating modern stress, physical change, and emotional load.

 Closing Reflection

 Fifteen years of reflexology teaches you that the body is intelligent, responsive, and deeply connected.
-The role of the reflexologist is not to control that process — but to support it with experience, care, and integrity.
+The role of the reflexologist is not to control that process but to support it with experience, care, and integrity.

 This article is for educational purposes and does not replace medical advice.